 The purpose of the Baha'i Club is to acquaint those interested with the tenets of the Baha'i faith by sponsoring lectures, information tables, service projects, discussions, informal gatherings, social activities, and public meetings.
 The Baha'i Club has no political affiliations on a campus level or otherwise.

-Information about the LISA Club.
-Our mission is teaching our society the reality behind the “latino” stereotypes; learning by supporting other clubs and participating in HCC’s activities and events; and uniting people because we believe in teamwork and when you join you become part of our family.
+Our mission is to teach society the reality behind the “latino” stereotypes; to learn by supporting other clubs and participating in HCC’s activities and events; and to unite people because we believe in teamwork.
+When you join, you become part of our family.

 We seek to unite the youth in a positive way to achieve different goals academically and socially.
-We want to lead them through the right path putting all the negativity aside giving the best of them to be successful in life.
+We want to lead them through the right path, putting all the negativity aside and giving the best of them to be successful in life.

 Our purpose is to support all gay, lesbian, bisexual, transgender, and straight ally persons, and to help in the elimination, through education, of homophobia and heterosexism on the HCC campus by bringing together the LGBT and straight communities.